justinjames1/keralineOS/README.md

 # NOTE:
 This is a note from Wasgyst, Justinjames might make errors on the code so please report issues if possible!
+And also i recommend using Intel i386 if you use Intel, AMD Am386 if you use AMD, since this operating system uses C!
 # system requirements
 CPU BRAND Intel, Amd.
 CPU x86 architecture.